cs10/su25/syllabus.md

 <b>Attendance is required, and credit for attending will be through the iClicker app. </b> If you cannot attend lecture, you will need to complete the corresponding "Lecture Quiz" on Gradescope for attendance credit.
 The corresponding lecture quiz will be due on Gradescope the day of the **following lecture** at 2359hrs.
 On this quiz, we will ask questions about lecture content.
 You may fill out our general extension form (linked below) to receive an automatic extension for lecture quizzes.

-Your lowest 3 lecture-quiz scores will be automatically dropped — so you can miss up to 3 lectures (or skip 3 quizzes) without penalty, and you don’t need to inform us when you miss class.
+Your lowest 5 lecture-quiz scores will be automatically dropped — so you can miss up to 5 lectures (or skip 5 quizzes) without penalty, and you don’t need to inform us when you miss class.
 These drops are not intended to be “free-passes” to skip lectures: please reserve them for unexpected emergencies / sickness / … since missing out on content will only disrupt your learning.
-If there are extenuating circumstances which cause you to miss more than 3 lectures (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
+If there are extenuating circumstances which cause you to miss more than 5 lectures (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.

+Only Monday and Wednesday lectures have required attendance.
+Friday lectures will be optional and will have no lecture quiz.
+Some Friday lecture will be review where we prep for exams or go over the answers to an exam.
+The exam review Friday lectures will not be recorded and will not have any slides.

 ### Lab Sections

 Labs will be held synchronously and are the primary place you will learn to program.
 Note that you are **strongly recommended** to complete all labs with a partner, and that partner-matching threads have been added to our Edstem Forum.
 On the first day of lab, Teaching Assistants (TAs) will help you find a partner in your assigned lab section.
 Labs will be located in Soda Hall, Room 438.

 Lab assignments will be submitted to Gradescope.
-There will be two assignments for each lab: one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
+There will be two assignments for each lab (unless specified): one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
 In our lab sections, TAs and Tutors will be available to help you with the problems.

 Lab X will be due the day that Lab X+1 is scheduled, at midnight.
 That is, each lab is due at midnight on the day that the next lab is released.
 For example, if Lab-12 is scheduled on Tuesday, and Lab-13 is scheduled on Thursday, then Lab-12 will be due at midnight on Thursday.
-There will be 18 (unconfirmed) graded labs (there's no submission or credit for lab-1), and your lowest 2 lab scores will be dropped.
+There will be 19 graded labs (there's no submission or credit for lab-1 and this includes the two practice exams you must complete), and your lowest 2 lab scores will be dropped.

-<b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 3 lab sections without penalty so you do not need to inform us when you cannot attend lab.
+<b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 5 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
-Please note, the 3 "skip days" for lab sections only applies to attendance.
+Please note, the 5 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.
 Lab attendance will be tracked through iClicker.

 If you cannot attend a lab section, then the lab will be due before the start of the next lab.
 So if you either cannot reguarly attend lab, or if you miss a day, the lab will be due earlier.
 For example, if Lab X is due on Tuesday at 11:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Tuesday at 3PM (the time before the lab section).